 - 4 oz.
 Club Soda

 In a glass, combine the mint sprigs and lime quarters.
 Using a muddler or anything that will help you muddle the ingredients, vigorous mash everything together to release the juice and flavors.
 Next, add the simple syrup and white rum.
 Finish it off with the club soda.
+Garnish with a lime wheel and a sprig of mint.
 Enjoy!

 Usually a breakfast/brunch cocktail, this drink has more nutritious value than many others.
 While you can certainly created the Bloody Mary mix on your own, there is a really delicious and easier option, which is buying the “Tres Agave Bloody Mary Mix.”
 It’s available at most liquor stores or wherever alcohol is sold near you.